History/About Us

 In 1745, a man named William Mack came to this region and settled the land in eastern Wythe County.
 With a combination of the early settler's name and the composition of the land, the name Max Meadows was derived.

 The roots of education are planted deeply in the soil of Max Meadows.
 As early as 1794, the Anchor and Hope Academy was established in a log building, which also served as a church.
 In the following years, one and two-room schools were scattered throughout various small communities in the Max Meadows area.
 Little is known about the town in the early 1800's.
-During the 1890's, Max Meadows was the center of land development with the construction of a hot blast furnace aiding in the development.
+During the 1890's, Max Meadows was the center of land development, with the construction of a hot blast furnace aiding the development.
 In 1893, economic failure throughout the area caused a halt in the development.

 Little is known about the development of the schools in the Max Meadows area between 1890 and 1920, except that there were numerous small schools throughout Wythe County.